swiftcurrent2018/openarc/README.md

 	if 3, OpenARC runtime profiler prints the entry/exit of OpenACC API + HeteroIR API + underlying driver API calls.

-* Environment variable, OPENARCRT_UNIFIEDMEM, sets whether to use unified memory if the underlying device supports.

-	if 0, unified memory is disabled.

-	if 1, use unified memory if the device supports it and appropriate APIs are called.

 * To run some examples in "test" directory, environment variable, openarc, should be set to the root directory of this OpenARC package (the directory where this readme file resides).